fleetdm/fleet/docs/REST API/rest-api.md

 The script will be added to the host's list of upcoming activities.

-The new script will run once the other upcoming activities finish.
-Failure of an upcoming activity won't cancel other upcoming activities.
+The new script will run after other activities finish.
+Failure of one activity won't cancel other activities.

 `POST /api/v1/fleet/scripts/run`